php-dev-br/laravel-doc-pt-br/routing.md

 		// Only called if {id} is numeric.
 	});

-#### Accessing A Route Parameter Value

-If you need to access a route parameter value outside of a route, you may use the `Route::input` method:

-	Route::filter('foo', function()
-	{
-		if (Route::input('id') == 1)
-		{
-			//
-		}
-	});

 <a name="route-filters"></a>
 ## Route Filters

 Route filters provide a convenient way of limiting access to a given route, which is useful for creating areas of your site which require authentication.
-There are several filters included in the Laravel framework, including an `auth` filter, an `auth.basic` filter, a `guest` filter, and a `csrf` filter.
+There are several filters included in the Laravel framework, including an `auth` filter, an `auth.basic` filter, a `guest` filter, and a `csrf`filter.
 These are located in the `app/filters.php` file.

-#### Defining A Route Filter
+**Defining A Route Filter**

 	Route::filter('old', function()
 	{